timmusjc/laravel-ecommerce/README.md

-Laravel E-commerce Shop — Diploma Project
+Laravel E-commerce shop — Diploma project

 This repository contains a fully functional e-commerce web application developed as part of a diploma project in Computer Science.
 The project demonstrates practical implementation of modern web technologies using Laravel 10, including dynamic product pages, category management, image handling, and a responsive Bootstrap-based frontend.